 - Working with the youth

 The thing is, your personal trainer certification also opens the door to further learning.
-In fact, many who start out as personal trainers go on to study further, attaining further certifications that broaden their roles in the fitness industry.
-These roles can include that of a:
+In fact, many who start out as personal trainers study further, attaining certifications that broaden their roles in the fitness industry.
+These roles can include the of:

 - Strength and conditioning coach